nschneid/aclrollingreview/responsibleNLPresearch.md

 - In all cases, when a result is reported, it should be clear if it is from a single run, the max across N random seeds, the average, etc.
 - When reporting a result on a test set, be sure to report a result of the same model on the validation set (if available) so others reproducing your work don't need to evaluate on the test set to confirm a reproduction.

 **C4.
-If you used existing packages (e.g., for preprocessing, for normalization, or for evaluation), did you report the implementation, model, and parameter settings used (e.g., NLTK, Spacy, ROUGE, etc.)?**
+If you used existing packages (e.g., for preprocessing, for normalization, or for evaluation, such as NLTK, Spacy, ROUGE, etc.), did you report the implementation, model, and parameter settings used?**
 - The version number or reference to specific implementation is important because different implementations of the same metric can lead to slightly different results (e.g., ROUGE).
 - The paper cites the original work for the model or software package.
 If no paper exists, a URL to the website or repository is included.
 - If you modified an existing library, explain what changes you made.